 Environmentally-Conscious Email Disclaimer Sample

-To show that your company values ecological responsibility, you may choose to include a reminder to conserve resources whenever possible.
+To show that your company values ecological responsibility, you may choose to include a disclaimer about conserving resources whenever possible.

 Save a tree!
 Please don’t print this email unless absolutely necessary.